ushainformatique/whatacart/README.md

 REQUIREMENTS
 ------------

-The minimum requirement for this software to run is that your Web server supports PHP 5.4.0.
+The minimum requirement for this software to run is that your Web server supports PHP 5.5 or greater.

 INSTALLATION